abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 These wires can be used to extend the EL panels should the wires that come out of them be too short to connect to the wire splitter.
-Make sure to test each on an EL panel to make sure the solder joint is good.
+Test each on an EL panel to make sure the solder joint is good.

 Step 6 : Affix EL Patches to Jacket
 ---